News Updated 6 min read

 The Phase III DREAM3R Trial

-A confirmatory Phase III trial, DREAM3R (NCT04334759), is testing durvalumab plus chemotherapy against standard care in a randomized setting.
-The trial uses 1:1 randomization, with the experimental arm receiving durvalumab (1,500 mg every three weeks) combined with four to six cycles of chemotherapy, followed by durvalumab maintenance every four weeks.
+A confirmatory Phase III trial, DREAM3R (NCT04334759), tested durvalumab plus chemotherapy against standard care in a randomized setting.
+The trial used 1:1 randomization, with the experimental arm receiving durvalumab (1,500 mg every three weeks) combined with four to six cycles of chemotherapy, followed by durvalumab maintenance every four weeks.

 Context for People with Mesothelioma